lijingwang/lijingwang.github.io/_pages/research.md

 <div style="display: flex; flex-direction: row; justify-content: space-between;">
   <div style="width: 50%; font-size: 16px; text-align: justify; margin-right: 10px;"> <!-- Set width to 40% for text and add margin for spacing -->
     <p>
       This project studys the impacts of uncertain factors, which range from bedrock to canopy to climate disturbances, within diverse floodplains and hillslopes situated in mountainous watersheds.
-We leverage advanced modeling, machine learning and decision science to learn the importance of underlying factors, ultimately enhancing our ability to quantify the uncertainty of both water quantity and quality in the near future.
+We leverage advanced modeling, machine learning and decision science to learn the importance of underlying factors, ultimately enhancing our ability to quantify the uncertainty of both water quantity and quality under future climate disturbances.
     </p>
     <p>
       Papers are in preparation.